Playing the growth game, eh?

 But when compared side-by-side with Option 2, the former feels less productive and more reactionary.
 I’d even argue that most of the items on Option 1’s agenda find their way there because asynchronous collaboration and team communication is lacking.
 Imagine having to wait 1 full week to get support or ideas for a stuck deal — that could immediately kill a deal!

 Another notable feature of Option 2 is that each salesperson has the opportunity to articulate how they are contributing to the team goal instead of feeling the need to justify past decisions made over the past week.
-This can be a powerful way to let employees know that you trust in their ability to get the job done — and more focus on forward-looking results.
+This can be a powerful way to build employee satisfaction — and let employees know that you trust in their ability to get the job done.

 Build rhythms to remove barriers